BadIdeaFactory/corporate/documents/operating.md

 There are two ways for Corporate Overlords to enter hibernation:

-1. If a Corporate Overlord fails to attend four scheduled plotting sessions in a row, regardless of whether or not Quorum was met, they are automaically considered to be hibernating.
+1. If a Corporate Overlord fails to attend four scheduled plotting sessions in a row, regardless of whether or not Quorum was met, they are automatically considered to be hibernating.

 2. If a Corporate Overlord provides written communication to the Overmind that they